WDI-SEA/interview-question-solutions/readme.md

 * What is the purpose of a code style linting tool?

+  A code linter is a program that checks given code for stylistic errors a linter is a nice tool to use to enforce consistent coding patterns throughout an application

+  A linter can detect all sorts of things:
+  - improper indentation
+  - inconsistent snake_case vs camelCase
+  - inconsistent single or double quote usage, ' vs "
+  - non-matching brackets, quotes, curly braces
+  - long lines. lines past 80 or 100 characters

+  teams can configure linters to detect any stylistic convention they care about.

+  code repositories can actually prevent code from being commited until they pass a linter.

 * What is End-to-end (E2E) testing?
 How can it be implemented in frameworks like Angular and Rails?

+  End to end testing refers to testing things all the from the client end to the server end Angular provides it's own end to end testing framework

 ## Coding Questions: